ChaseDurand/Pool-Pi/docs/SETUP.md

 ## Software Setup
 * Setup a Raspberry Pi headless with WiFi, a static IP, and SSH access [(example tutorial from Avram Piltch on Tom's Hardware)](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html).
-* Connect to the Pi via SSH.
+* From a device on the same network, connect to the Pi via SSH.

         ssh pi@192.168.###.###
 * Install git.